Individual and Unit Conduct Policies

 Choose a Nom de Guerre

 All unit members are required to choose a French nom de guerre (alias) to use at events, including a first and last name (a confirmation name is also optional but recommended).
 Unit members are encouraged to choose a last name from the rolls of those who actually served in the 151e RI.
-A short listing can be found here.
+A partial listing can be found here.
 Otherwise, scroll through the pages of the Campaign History of the 151 RI starting here and look through the names of the casualties (highlighted in gray).

 For choosing a first name, you can visit the following site: http://meilleursprenoms.com.
 This lists the top 200 most popular first names in France in the year 1900.
 By clicking on a name in the list, you can see its popularity over a century.
 You can also search by first names and see name trends throughout modern French history at Prenoms.com (scroll down and type in the field contained in the box "Tout sur votre Prénom").
 Finally, there is the "Memoire des Hommes" site, which is operated by the French Ministry of Defense.
 It is a database of the death certificates of most French soldiers killed in the war.Note: If you intend to further develop a background to your persona for living-history purposes, be conscious of family name origins and class.
 France was still highly regionalized at the time of the war and many names tended to center around certain geographic areas.
 Use the family name lookup feature on the genealogie.com site as described above to determine this.
 Also note that certain family names were aristocratic and should generally be avoided.